tonidevvn/bus-radar/README.md

 This guide will help you set up and run the project, which includes:

-- Running MySQL as a Docker container.
+- Start the Project with Docker Compose.
-- Running the Spring Boot backend.
+- Running the Spring Boot backend using command line.
-- Running the Vite + React frontend.
+- Running the Vite + React frontend using command line.
+- Stop the Project running.

 ## Prerequisites